snowplow/mobile-hybrid-apps-accelerator/content/modeling/2-run.md

 #### **Step 2:** Add the selectors.yml to your project

-The mobile package provides a suite of suggested selectors to help run and test the models.
+The mobile package provides a suite of suggested selectors to help run and test the models, these group our (and any custom) models together in a single identifier.

 These are defined in the [selectors.yml](https://github.com/snowplow/dbt-snowplow-mobile/blob/main/selectors.yml) file within the package, however to use these model selections you will need to copy this file into your own dbt project directory.